Costinbc/photoshop-automation/README.md

 # photoshop-automation

-Automate editing Photoshop social templates (quote cards, tweet reposts, trending headlines) by driving **headless Photopea** — free, no Adobe API, high fidelity (fonts, per-character color, clip masks all preserved).
+Automate editing Photoshop social templates (quote cards, tweet reposts, trending headlines) by using Photopea.
 One JS render engine runs from a Python CLI and from a client-side phone web app.

 ## Architecture